This post will be about comparisons, swap and hash. That means I conclude with his post my treatise about default operations rules in C++.

 }

-This rule is quite similar to the rule C.50: Use a factory function if you need “virtual behavior” during initialization which I presented in the post C++ Core Guidelines: Constructors.
+This rule is quite similar to rule C.50: Use a factory function if you need “virtual behavior” during initialization which I presented in the post C++ Core Guidelines: Constructors.

 The next three rules are about swap functions.
 Let's do it together.